 (For more information, check out this article on damping off from Wikipedia).

-When sealed, a cloche traps moisture in the air and soil so that seeds have the humid environment they need for proper germinate.
 A cloche will help your seeds to germinate faster, increase germination rates, and cut down on the time and effort needed to keep soil moist.

 You can also use a humidity dome – you can buy one or make your own (learn more here).